Tomato-dayZ/DayZ-SA-Tomato/README.md

 - Detailed Installation Guide since getting to often the same questions
 - Custom Log for better analysis of bugs

+#### If Someone got the mod to work on a 3rd Party hoster Cantact me or join https://discord.gg/Svgz48m

 ## Notes

 You can do with this tool what you want as the licence says if you add any features to it i would appreciate if you would share your code so that everyone can benefit from it.